Get in Touch

 • Calculating distance

-• Selecting an appropriate k
+• Selecting an appropriate k value

-• Preparing data for kNN application
+• Preparing data for kNN usage

 • Why is the kNN algorithm considered lazy?

-9. Grasping Classification Rules
+9. Understanding Classification Rules

-• Separate and conquer approaches
+• Separate and conquer approach

 • The One Rule algorithm